Financial Samurai

 In conclusion, what a blessing it is to grow up as a minority in Virginia.
 If all I experienced was love and acceptance, I’d probably still be working at my soul-sucking job wondering what else is there to life.
 There would be no Financial Samurai and no financial freedom.

 Experiencing the bad has helped me appreciate the good.
-As a result, I believe I’ve reached a higher steady state of happiness as well.
+Sure, my bad experiences may have also created some unhealthy money dysmorphia along the way.
+But these experiences shape who I am today.
+In addition, I believe I've reached a higher steady state of happiness as well.

 I hope we can all have sand kicked in our face one day.
 Overcoming adversity is a gift.